-Your Artwork Must Stand Out When You’re Selling Art Online
+Your Art Must Stand Out Online

 I think of myself as a competent illustrator.
-I’m not sure if I ever describe myself as an artist with any real conviction but that’s beside the point.
+I’m not sure if I ever describe myself as an artist with any real conviction, but that’s beside the point.
 I’m confident until I go online.

 Boy, I’m an ‘also ran’ on the web.
 Compared to some of these guys, I’m an amateur.
 It makes me wonder if there’s any point in doing what I do.